 The Clarkson University Honors Program is looking for students who:

-- possess motivation and take initiative
+- have motivation and take initiative

-- handle risk and uncertainty
+- can handle risk and uncertainty

-- have a good work ethic
+- show a good work ethic

 - dedicate themselves in leadership and service

-High School Students:
+Current High School Students

-Current Clarkson students:
+Current Clarkson students